-Weight-training programs often focus on increases in three related muscular attributes: strength, stamina and endurance.
-Though related, these three are distinct concepts as they relate to your physical abilities.
-Because increases in each bring different benefits, design your exercise program to target muscular strength, stamina or endurance, depending on your needs.
+Weight-training programs often focus on three related muscular attributes: strength, stamina and endurance.
+Though these are all related, they are distinct concepts as related to your physical abilities.

 Video of the Day